 Starting from Fira, take the switch-backing path down the cliff to the Old Port (save taking the cable car for the way back up), a place of beauty and charm where you can hop aboard a boat tour that will take you across the Caldera to the volcano on Nea Kameni.
 A spectacular hike up over this dormant mountain is moderately challenging but worth the effort for the breathtaking views.
 It takes at least 20 mins to get up to the edge of the volcano and feel the sulphurous heat from the underground steam vents.
 The path is rough and ready, so flipflops are best avoided.
 Back on the boat, you will circle around to the other side of the volcano, where you weary legs will relish a chance to soak in the thermal hot-springs at Palia Kameni before looping back to Fira.
 The cable car or, if you’re feeling old-fashioned, you can ride a donkey,is a great way to look back at the sunset over the twinkling Mediterranean sea.

-For a unique and astonishing look at Santorini and a chance to completely escape the tourist bustle, a hike of Thirassia (picture above) is ideal.
+For a unique and astonishing look at Santorini and a chance to completely escape the tourist bustle, a hike of Thirassia (picture on top) is ideal.
 Nearly deserted but for a few locals, Santorini’s island neighbour, Thirasia, has all of Santorini’s natural splendour without the crowd.

 A ferry running from Oia to Thirassia three times a day makes for an easy island hop.
 Once on Thirassia, strike out up the hill, the path is hard to miss.
 It’s steep in places but every time you turn around, the glorious views of Santorini across the deep blue of the Caldera get more and more astonishing.
 From the ancient monastery at the top, the Aegean seascape spreads out around you in a full 360º panorama that will take your breath away.
 Remember to pack water and and food for this hike though, as this sparsely populated island has none of Santorini’s many restaurants or supermarkets.